 Most of us have a proverbial “plan-B,” or at least a rough idea of how we would protect ourselves and our families in the event of an emergency.
+As turmoil increases around the world, people are taking to bestsurvival.org to learn what equipment they will need to protect their loved ones and prepare themselves for what’s to come.
 Having a temporary safe haven is at the top of the list.
 However, before you start, it’s important that you know how the project is impacting the environment, as construction can leave a heavy carbon footprint if you don’t take the necessary measures to minimize it.

 Fortunately, there are green and eco-friendly options available to you.
 In three phases, you can construct a sturdy, safe and environmentally-sound backyard shelter to protect you and your loved ones in case of an unexpected crisis.

 This is the easy part.
 To build a shelter, the first step is digging a hole that is at least 10 feet deep—20 feet if you’re one to err on the side of extreme caution.
 Though it is possible to dig your own hole the old fashioned way (i.e. with a shovel and manpower), a more efficient means of moving that much soil would be to rent machinery like a backhoe or excavator.
 Doing so will turn days of digging into a Saturday afternoon project.
 If you’re not sure what sort of machinery you need for the job, why not hire excavator attachments to help you complete the project on time.